 In the logical sequence, there are two important variables involved, which are the stakeholders and the sites.
 The stakeholders' variables are sequenced based on each stakeholder's involvement and how much the local community participation process affects them.
 At the top of the sequence is the stakeholder that has the most involvement and is most affected by local community participation and ecotourism.
 At the bottom of the sequence is the group that has the least involvement and is least affected by local community participation and ecotourism.
+The ranking of the sequence is based on the literature review in Chapter Two and the case studies in Chapter Five.
 The sequence of stakeholders (Figure 1) is as follows: